-The Governor's Western Residence in Asheville is tucked away atop Town Mountain, so few visitors and many locals don't even know it's there.
-The estate is only open for public tours two days a year - in the summer during rhododendron blooming and during the holidays.
-The Governor and his family visits occasionally.
+The Governor's Western Residence in Asheville is hidden away on Town Mountain just a few miles from downtown, so few visitors and many locals don't even know it's there.
+The estate is only open for public tours one or two days a year - including during the holiday season in early December.
+The Governor and his family visit occasionally.
 But most of the year is booked with private events for nonprofits and charitable groups at nominal rental fees.

 The 6,000 square foot contemporary home's most striking feature is glass walls that take advantage of the mountain sunset views.
 The favorite for most guests is the massive outdoor terrace.